GENERAL

 • With extensive health insurance, excellent pension schemes, paid vacation time, and frequently profitable overtime income for working after hours, it is a great place for medical professionals.

-• Germany MBBS is very cheap compared to other European nations, and some medical universities in Germany even provide free education to foreign students.
+• The MBBS fee in Germany is very cheap compared to other European nations, and some medical universities in Germany even provide free education to foreign students.
 A strong focus on real clinical practice in state-of-the-art government hospitals offers priceless knowledge.

 • With many universities offering MBBS programs where English is the major language of instruction, the problem of language for Indian students is non-existent.
 Studying in Germany offers the chance to pick up the language; it may lead to further job options there.